 We hope it will continue.

-Rebecca has begun the journey in directing and theatre creation, incorporating visual arts and musicianship into her work.
-The 2022 season will mark several new endeavours for Rebecca.
-Most notably, Rebecca is the inaugural artist for the Canadian Opera Company’s Land Acknowledgement Commissioning Program, she will also direct and perform in Musique 3 Femmes’s The Chair for the 2022 Digital Opera Festival and create and premiere a digital theatre piece with SpiderWebShow at FOLDA 2022.
-She is joining the Stratford Festival 2022 Langham Directors’ workshop and Assistant Directing under Alisa Palmer on Hamlet-911, by Ann‑Marie MacDonald.
-Rebecca’s visual arts website is www.waapamishoofinearts.com
+Rebecca has begun the journey of direction and theatre creation, incorporating visual arts and musicianship into her work.
+Rebecca is the inaugural artist for the Canadian Opera Company’s Land Acknowledgement Commissioning Program, and created and premiered The Maydee Box at the Festival of Live Digital Art, 2022.
+She was part of the Stratford Festival 2022 Langham Directors’ workshop and Assistant Directed under Alisa Palmer on Hamlet-911 by Ann-Marie MacDonald.

-Rebecca sits in council with the Canadian Opera Company Circle of Artists, the National Theatre School of Canada Indigenous Circle, Soundstreams and The Indigenous Performing Arts Alliance.
-She is the current Indigenous Artist in Residence at the National Theatre School of Canada in Tiohtià:ke (Montreal). www.rebeccacuddy.com
+Rebecca sits in council with the Canadian Opera Company Circle of Artists, the National Theatre School of Canada Indigenous Circle, Soundstreams, and The Indigenous Performing Arts Alliance.
+She is the 2022 graduate of the Indigenous Artist Residency at the National Theatre School of Canada. www.rebeccacuddy.com

 For more, please visit www.juliemcisaac.com